alchemyplatform/aa-sdk/site/overview/getting-started.md

 yarn add @alchemy/aa-alchemy @alchemy/aa-accounts @alchemy/aa-core viem
 ```

+::: tip Note

-Note that we're installing [viem](https://viem.sh/) as well.
-Viem contains helpful abstractions and modules that may come in handy when using Account Kit.
-Additionally, many Account Kit modules leverage viem themselves.
+We're installing [viem](https://viem.sh/) as well.
+Viem contains helpful abstractions and modules that will come in handy when using Account Kit.
+Additionally, many Account Kit modules use `viem` themselves.

 :::

-## 2. Use Account Kit
+## 2. Use Account Kit to Send a User Operation

-Using the SDK, we'll deploy a Light Account and send a User Operation from it.
-The Light Account will be owned by an Externally Owned Account (EOA).
-Here's a demonstration:
+Using the SDK in the following example, we'll deploy a Smart Account and send a User Operation on its behalf.

 <<< @/snippets/light-account.ts

-This initializes a `provider` for your smart account which is then used to send user operations from it.
-It also logs the address of the deployed smart account.

-::: tip Note
+::: tip Remember
-Remember to:

-1. Replace `"0xYourEOAPrivateKey"` with your actual EOA private key.
-2. Set `"ALCHEMY_API_KEY"` with your unique Alchemy API key.
+1. Get an `ALCHEMY_API_KEY` from the [Alchemy Dashboard](https://dashboard.alchemy.com/).
+2. Use an actual EOA private key, or consider using a [Signer](/smart-accounts/signers/choosing-a-signer) to own the smart account.
-3. Fund your smart account address with some SepoliaETH in order for the user operation to go through.
-This address is logged to the console when you run the script.
+3. Fund your smart account with some ETH to send `UserOperation`s on its behalf.
+For testnets like Sepolia in this example, you can use the [Alchemy Faucet](https://sepoliafaucet.com/).
+Consider instead sponsoring `UserOperation`s with the [Alchemy Gas Manager](/guides/sponsoring-gas/sponsoring-gas).
 4. Adjust the `target` and `data` fields in the `sendUserOperation` function to match your requirements.
+Look at our [How to Send a User Operation](/guides/send-user-operation) guide for an example using NFT mints.

 :::

 ## 3. Dive Deeper

-In this guide we initialized `provider` with the `aa-alchemy` package however we could have done the same with the other packages of Account Kit as well.
-To learn more about the different packages and their use cases, check out the ["Packages Overview"](/overview/package-overview) page.
+In this guide we initialized an `AlchemyProvider` with the `aa-alchemy` package however we could have done the same with the other packages of Account Kit as well.

+1. To learn more about the different packages and their use cases, check out the ["Packages Overview"](/overview/package-overview) page.

+2. To learn about the end-to-end process of integrating smart accounts in your applications, check out the section on [Smart Accounts](/smart-accounts/overview).

-You can also explore the many step-by-step guides for Account Kit, such as [How to Sponsor Gas for a User Operation](/guides/sponsoring-gas) or [How to Fetch Smart Account Data](/guides/enhanced-apis/nft).
+3. To explore more ways to use Account Kit, check out the many step-by-step guides, such as [How to Sponsor Gas for a User Operation](/guides/sponsoring-gas/sponsoring-gas) or [How to Fetch Smart Account Data](/guides/enhanced-apis/nft).

-## 4. Next Steps

-To learn about the end-to-end process of integrating smart accounts in your applications check out the section on [smart accounts overview](/smart-accounts/overview.html)
+4. To see Account Kit in action, check out our [Demos](/overview/demos).